 - Making a charge: If you have old credit card or revolving debt and you make a charge to your account, the clock on your old debt will restart.

-Remember that when your old debt restarts, it starts from the beginning.
+Remember that when the statute of limitations on debt restarts, it starts from the beginning.
 So if your statute of limitations is seven years and you make a charge to the account after six years of being dormant, it’ll start from scratch.

 How does old debt work?